Stefan-GH/BTQ7Win10Cert/MSC_BTQ7-windows-csharp.md

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   We recommend the starter kit [MSC Q7-SK-BT-EP6][lnk-msc-q7-sk-bt-ep6]
+-   We recommend to use the starter kit [MSC Q7-SK-BT-EP6][lnk-msc-q7-sk-bt-ep6]
-- 	For detailed information see [MSC Q7-BT][lnk-support-msc-q7-bt]
+- 	For detailed information please see [MSC Q7-BT][lnk-support-msc-q7-bt]
 -   Install Windows 10 and Visual Studio 2015 (any version, including Community edition) on the MSC Q7-BT device.

 <a name="Build"></a>